nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to delete a patient.
-2. NovaCare prompts the user to enter patient details.
+2. NovaCare prompts the user to enter patient ID.
-3. User inputs the required patient details.
+3. User inputs the required patient ID.
 4. NovaCare outputs a message showing successful patient deletion.

    Use case ends.